payu-india/CMS-Chatbot/reference/General/emi-apis/eligible-bins-for-emi-v20.md

       </td>

       <td>
-        This parameter returns the status of web service call.\
+        This parameter returns the status of web service call.
-        The status can be any of the following:\
+        The status can be any of the following:

-            \- 0 - If web service call failed.\
+        * 0 - If web service call failed.
-             \- 1 - If web service call succeeded
+          * 1 - If web service call succeeded
       </td>

       <td>